KittyCAD/support/README.md

 # Support

-A public-facing place for individuals to note bugs, ask questions, and make feature requests.
+A public-facing place for individuals to note bugs.

 In all cases your request will be routed to the right team/individual who can best assist.